Sculpture of Zimbabwe: Post-Independence

-Jonathan Zilberg has pointed out that there is a parallel market within Zimbabwe for what he calls flow sculptures – whose subject matter is the family (ukama in Shona) – and which are produced throughout the country, from suburban Harare to Guruve in the northeast and Mutare in the east.
+Jonathan Zilberg has pointed out that there is a parallel market within Zimbabwe for what he calls flow sculptures—the subject matter of which is the family (ukama in Shona)—and which are produced throughout the country, from suburban Harare to Guruve in the northeast and Mutare in the east.
 These readily available and inexpensive forms of sculpture are, he believes, of more interest to local black Zimbabweans than the semi-abstract figurative sculptures of the type mainly seen in museums and exported to overseas destinations.
-The flow sculptures are still capable of demonstrating innovation in art and most are individually carved, in styles that are characteristic of the individual artists.
+The flow sculptures are still capable of demonstrating innovation in art and most are individually carved, in styles characteristic of the individual artists.

-Another artist, Bryn Taurai Mteki, created a large sculpture titled “Chippi”, which was unveiled during the sixth All-Africa Games, hosted in Zimbabwe in September 1995.
+Another artist, Bryn Taurai Mteki, created a large sculpture titled Chippi, which was unveiled during the sixth All-Africa Games, hosted in Zimbabwe in September 1995.
 This sculpture also served as the games mascot.
-It is 2.5 meters high and is now displayed at the National Sports Stadium in Harare alongside the Games' Flame, as a part of the permanent collection.
-In 1996 Mteki, now living in Europe, was honoured with silver medals from Oelsnitz, Auerbach and Adorf in Germany.
+It is 2.5 metres high and is now displayed at the National Sports Stadium in Harare alongside the Games' Flame as a part of the permanent collection.
+In 1996 Mteki, now living in Europe, was honoured with silver medals from Oelsnitz, Auerbach, and Adorf in Germany.

 Some sculptors in Zimbabwe work in media other than stone.
-For example, at Zimbabwe Heritage 1988, Paul Machowani won an Award of Distinction for his metal piece "Ngozi" and in 1992 Joseph Chanota’s metal piece "Thinking of the Drought" won the same award.
-Bulawayo has been a center for metal sculpture, with artists such as David Ndlovu and Adam Madebele.
+For example, at Zimbabwe Heritage 1988, Paul Machowani won an Award of Distinction for his metal piece Ngozi and in 1992 Joseph Chanota’s metal piece Thinking of the Drought won the same award.
+Bulawayo has been a centre for metal sculpture, with artists such as David Ndlovu and Adam Madebele.
 Arthur Azevedo, who works in Harare and creates welded metal sculptures, won the President’s Award of Honour at the First Mobil Zimbabwe Heritage Biennale in 1998.
-Wood carving has a long history in Zimbabwe and some of its leading exponents are Zephania Tshuma and Morris Tendai.
+Wood carving also has a long history in Zimbabwe, some of the leading exponents of which are Zephania Tshuma and Morris Tendai.